Health Matters Gallery mural

 Detail of the upper left section.
 From a can of Prebiotic Soup ('Just stir, serve & evolve'), pours a puddle of DNA bases, ATGC.
 From this crawls the Beginning Of Life - or Swamp Thing, as we like to think of him/her.
 Ape-like evolution along the ladder of life to culminate in a naked Charles Darwin who sneezes violently just the other side of a panel of thirties wallpaper behind a display on the Centre for Research on the Common Cold:

-And (small picture) the artist stands in the central audio booth at the launch of the new gallery.
+The artist stands in the central audio booth (overlooked by Tony Hawks) at the launch of the new gallery.

 The Health Matters Gallery (Modern Medicine And The Search For Better Health) was opened on 9 June, 1994 by Professor James Watson, Nobel laureate and co-discoverer of the structure of DNA with Francis Crick.
 An unsolicited tribute: during the Private View, Borin was standing near to his mural when he met a genetics researcher who had first become inspired to study and graduate in the subject by reading Borin's DNA for Beginners.
 Such is the power of books; this chance meeting somehow makes it all worthwhile.